-Summer 2019 Orton-Gillingham Program is full, and we are accepting fall 2019 inquiries.
+Summer 2019 Orton-Gillingham tutoring is full, but please inquire about our fall 2019 tutoring!

 We are Merrimack Valley's foremost Orton-Gillingham certified practitioners for dyslexia and reading differences.
 Our team of O-G certified practitioners have also raised children with dyslexia, processing and executive function differences; understanding your child's need very well.
 To inquire into our availability, please contact us by email with details about your child and your location, and we'll respond as quickly as possible. - click here!

 As members of the International Dyslexia Association and IMSLEC, we are compassionate Certified Orton-Gillingham (O-G) Therapeutic professionals; who have raised dyslexic children and understand your needs very well.
 Our reading center has been designed to be a welcoming and positive learning environment.
 It is located at 125 Main Street, Andover, Massachusetts.
 With a school's permission, we will travel to work with your child in your school within a 5 mile radius.
 Working one-on-one, we follow the strict Orton-Gillingham procedures, protocols, and Scope and Sequence.
 Orton-Gillingham depends upon a highly structured and systematic approach.

 Symptoms of a Dyslexic Learner and a Reading Difference

 We believe these indicate a person with higher intellect, many positive characteristics, and a very capable individual who needs to learn differently than how reading and spelling is traditionally taught in most school settings.

 We teach the strategies to enable someone with dyslexia to learn how to read and spell